aksommerville/fullmoon4/README.md

 - [ ] Put some pushblocks near the snow globe, to show it off.
 - [ ] Beach SW, the rain spell educator looks like it has something to do with the lambda block but it doesn't.
 - [ ] Is the panda too distracting, at Seamonster Pong?
+- [ ] Playing first_frost via fiddle, with screwing around on ch 14, the bells timing is off.

 ### Full Maps